Caregiving Demands: The Never Ending “To Do” List

 By Pamela D Wilson MS, BS/BA, CSA, NCG

-How often do caregivers feel that they are constantly running from place to place with a list of “to dos” rarely completed and a care recipient waiting on the other end demanding time and attention?
+How often do caregivers feel that they are constantly running from place to place with a never ending to do list?
+A list of “to dos” that is rarely completed while an aging parent is waiting on the other end demanding time and attention?

-While it is true that we decide how we spend our time, when we accept the role of a caregiver, some of these decisions are made as the result of feelings of duty, responsibility or guilt.
-In my upcoming book, The Caregiving Trap: Solutions for Life’s Unexpected Changes® the importance of balancing caregiving relationships is discussed as well as the importance of caregivers taking time away from the role of caregiving.
+While it is true that we decide how we spend our time, when we accept the role of a caregiver, some of these decisions are made as the result of feelings of duty, responsibility, or guilt.
+In my book, The Caregiving Trap: Solutions for Life’s Unexpected Changes® the importance of balancing caregiving relationships is discussed as well as the importance of caregivers taking time away from the role of caregiving.

-While the life of a caregiver may be hectic and constantly busy, the life of a care recipient may be a life of boredom and isolation.
-Have you considered how slowly the clock ticks for a loved one who may be confined to home because of physical disabilities or health concerns?
+While the life of a caregiver may be hectic and constantly busy with a never ending to do list, the life of an elderly parent or a spouse may be filled with boredom and isolation.
+Have you considered how slowly the clock ticks for a parent who may be confined to home because of physical disabilities or health concerns?

 How many of you have a dog who has at one time or another gotten into a bit of trouble, maybe chewing up your most expensive pair of shoes or destroying a piece of furniture?
 If so you likely learned that the dog’s behaviors occurred as the result of a need for more stimulation, companionship, or exercise.

 When you return home, your care recipient craves attention and wants to be with you.
 Your only desire after a long day at work with many demands may be to retreat to a bubble bath or to read the evening newspaper and drink a glass of wine.
 You may be exhausted and your plan was not to devote more time and attention to a spouse or a parent care recipient—yet this may be exactly the action that you take.

-Find a family member or a friend who might spend an evening or a weekend day with your loved one or hire a caregiving companion agency to provide support.
+Find a family member or a friend who might spend an evening or a weekend day with your loved one.
+Hire a caregiving companion agency to provide support.
 Little breaks, even if only for a few hours here and there, are beneficial to your ability to continue in the role of a caregiver without experiencing feelings of frustration and anger—common to many caregiving situations.
-You are not alone.
+Know that you are not alone.